dxw/playbook/_includes/sections/our-professions/strategy.md

 1. **Bring people together to make the right decisions**

-   We facilitate activities to help organisations make good decisions, prioritise and create the momemtum for change.
+   We facilitate activities to help organisations make good decisions, prioritise and create the momentum for change.

 1. **Focus on impact and sustainable change**